Emergency Pediatric Care In La Porte / Baytown, TX

 Provider Evaluation

-A provider performs a full pediatric exam, listens to the lungs, checks ears and throat, assesses hydration and neurological status and orders appropriate tests.
+A provider performs a full exam in our pediatric emergency room, listens to the lungs, checks the ears and throat, assesses hydration and neurological status, and orders appropriate tests.

 3